Did you know? You have wonderful skin.

 Our bodies are hard at work while we sleep!
 It works to repair damage, hormones kicking in to regenerate cells, and you lose water in the process as your body gets warmer.
 This means your skin is more prone to drying out and can benefit from moisturising.

-The evening is the time to first drink plenty of water so you will sleep better, but also apply a cream that is rich in antioxidants.
-Also, to keep hydrated, it’s best not to be too warm as your body will warm up anyway naturally.
+Drink plenty of water before bed so you will sleep better, but also apply a cream that is rich in antioxidants.
+To keep hydrated, it’s best not to be too warm as your body will warm up naturally.

 After washing your hands